 Management's discussion and analysis of financial condition and results of operations are based upon the Company's consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States.
 The preparation of these consolidated financial statements requires the Company to make estimates, assumptions and judgments that affect the reported amounts of assets, liabilities, revenues and expenses and related disclosure of contingent assets and liabilities.
 At each balance sheet date, management evaluates its estimates, including, but not limited to, those related to inventories, long-lived assets (property, plant and equipment, goodwill and identified intangibles), income taxes and business combinations.
 The Company bases its estimates on historical experience and various other assumptions that are believed to be reasonable under the circumstances.
-If management made different judgments or utilized different estimates, this could result in material differences in the amount and timing of the Company's current estimates, possibly resulting in increased future charges to earnings.
+If management made different judgments or utilized different estimates, this could result in material differences in the amount and timing of the Company's results of operations for any period.
+In addition, actual results could be different from the Company's current estimates, possibly resulting in increased future charges to earnings.